-Finally, make sure you’re financially protected with the right insurance.
+Finally, make sure you’re financially protected with the right pharmacist liability insurance.
 In addition to standard GL and property coverage, you may need professional liability, cyber liability, key person, and other coverages to be fully protected.
 With multiple risks to protect, you may want to consider a Business Owners Policy (BOP), which can be tailored to your needs and include coverage for equipment breakdown, buildings/contents, business income and extra expense, electronic data, employee dishonesty, and other risks.

 Bottom line: you don’t want to leave yourself vulnerable with a potentially costly coverage gap.